 The Company's Independent Directors met on December 24, 2020 without the presence of Executive Directors or members of management.
 The meeting was attended by all the Independent Directors.
 In the meeting, the Independent Directors reviewed performance of Non-Independent Directors, Board as a whole and Chairman of the Company.
-The performance of Executive Directors was also reviewed.
-The Directors were evaluated on parameters such as functioning of the Board, frequency of meetings of the board and committees of directors, level of participation of directors, implementation of good corporate governance, safeguarding the interest of all other stakeholders.
+The performance of Executive Directors & Non-Executive Directors was also reviewed.
+The Directors were evaluated on parameters such as functioning of the Board, frequency of meetings of the board and committees of directors, level of participation of directors at the board and committee meetings, independence of judgments, performance of duties and obligations by directors, implementation of good corporate governance, safeguarding the interest of all other stakeholders.
 They assessed the quality, quantity and timeliness of flow of information between the Company Management and the Board.